 There were no significant predictors of absenteeism (H6), although support was found for H7, in that females, along with having higher identification with the organisation and greater life satisfaction, with lower perceived stress were related to greater job performance.
-This finding could be explained in the literature as identification is seen to motivate group members to work for the groups interests, which in turn is seen to influence performance outcomes (47).
+This finding could be explained in the literature as identification is seen to motivate group members to work for the groups interests, which in turn is seen to influence performance outcomes [47].
 Instead of solely motivated to perform for themselves, there is a shift towards group-oriented effort and applying themselves on behalf of the group.
-For example, in a series of experiments (106) found that when group membership is salient, participants performed better on both brainstorming and simple motor tasks than those in the low salient conditions.
+For example, in a series of experiments [105] found that when group membership is salient, participants performed better on both brainstorming and simple motor tasks than those in the low salient conditions.
 It is thought that increasing the salience of an individual’s group membership will reduce the effects of social loafing and increase motivation and increased performance outcomes.
 Although it is worthwhile noting that performance in the current study was self-rated, so more holistic measures of performance could be examined in future research.

 Despite the current findings, the present research is not without limitations which offers ideas for future researchers.
 First, establishing causation or directionality with cross-sectional studies can be difficult.
 It could be for example, that those with a greater identification are more likely to engage in more challenging/stressful situations, or those with greater life satisfaction will have the perception of higher identification and perceived social support.
 Researchers could examine these relationships with longitudinal research designs which would enable exploration into the moderating role of the social factors between challenge and threat and perceived stress and life satisfaction.
-Second, caution should be applied when interpreting the results given the self-report nature of the measures due to drawbacks such as response bias (107).
+Second, caution should be applied when interpreting the results given the self-report nature of the measures due to drawbacks such as response bias [106].
 In line with this, participants were asked to recall their most stressful event over the last three months by completing the ALE-scale.
-Although, it is unknown the true intensity of the event or the accuracy of memory recall given that it can be impaired following stressful events (108).
-Further, cognitive appraisal of challenge and threat can occur both consciously and unconsciously (12) and so capturing these through self-report raises concerns.
+Although, it is unknown the true intensity of the event or the accuracy of memory recall given that it can be impaired following stressful events [107].
+Further, cognitive appraisal of challenge and threat can occur both consciously and unconsciously [12] and so capturing these through self-report raises concerns.
 Researchers should continue to adopt the objective cardiovascular framework of challenge and threat in more experimental designs to explore how social factors can influence challenge and threat states.
 It should also be noted the relatively low internal consistency scores for the ALE-scale, perceived stress, and the turnover intentions measure.
-While all considered acceptable as greater than 0.6 (109), this could be a result of the heterogeneity of the sample.
-Third, the current study did not measure the resource appraisals within the TCTSA (13) nor the postulations within revised 2 X 2 bifurcation theory of challenge and threat (TCTSA-R; (20).
+While all considered acceptable as greater than 0.6 [108], this could be a result of the heterogeneity of the sample.
+Third, the current study did not measure the resource appraisals within the TCTSA [13] nor the postulations within revised 2 X 2 bifurcation theory of challenge and threat (TCTSA-R [20]).
 Therefore, without measures of Lazarus’ primary appraisals (i.e., motivational relevance & goal congruence), we cannot examine the TCTSA-R in the current research which would allow for a greater understanding of the influence of the social factors on the stress response.